 As you may know, I have had the Speyside Way on my to do list for some time.
 However time is proving quite elusive at the moment, so when a week finally became available, I decided I would try out my new Duomid and expand the trail to fit the brief time available.
 I can now see the advantages of backpacking, but I have found that the lack of an accommodation schedule has slowed me down on my last two trails, without daily distance targets to adhere to.

 This 65 mile trail is one of the original four officially designated long distance routes in Scotland, and also one of the family of Scotland’s Great Trails.
 It stays fairly close to the River Spey, a renowned salmon river, linking Aviemore in Strathspey and the Cairngorm foothills, with Buckie on the Moray Coast.
 There are optional spurs added from Craigellachie to Dufftown and from Ballindalloch to Tomintoul.
+The option to begin or end the route at Newtonmore was apparently introduced in 2015, although I opted to begin at Aviemore in line with my slightly older map.
 Although it generally consists of leisurely walking, the website says that there are climbs to 300 metres on Ben Aigan to Red Sheugh.
-The beginning of the trail offers views south to the Cairngorms massif and the Lairig Ghru cleft and westwards towards the Monadhliath Mountains.
+The beginning of the trail has views to the south of the Cairngorms and the Lairig Ghru cleft, and to the west of the Monadhliath Mountains.
 Many whisky distilleries are situated along the route of the old Strathspey railway.
-In 2015 the option to begin or end the route at Newtonmore was introduced, although I opted to begin at Aviemore in line with my slightly older map.

 In previous posts I have always included a planning section which usually involved a schedule of the campsite, hostel or B&B logistics for each day.
 However with this walk I admit that the plan was to have no plan, to warm up gradually, to carry as much food as possible, and to try and camp along the whole trail using the Duomid.
 This is the kit list I used for the walk and this is how the daily distances turned out: